-National Income Securities (NIS) are a form of hybrid income security.
-They're not ordinary shares or bank deposits but are listed on the ASX.
+National Income Securities (NIS) were a form of ASX-listed hybrid income security.
+They were not ordinary shares or bank deposits.

 - A fully paid debt security of $100 (Note).